Qaraqter/phpWeFact/docs/files/WeFact.php.txt

     /**
-     * Lists CreditInvoices with the parameters defined in $listParam
+     * Lists credit invoices with the parameters defined in $listParam
      * @param  ListParam $listParam
      * @return array
      */